The Complexity of Phylogeny Constraint Satisfaction Problems: Affine Horn Relations

 \subsection{Testing Satisfiability of Affine Horn Formulas}

-In this section we show that satisfiability of affine Horn formulas over $(\mL;C)$ can be solved in polynomial time.
+We will show (in Theorem \ref{thm:alg}) that satisfiability of affine Horn formulas over $(\mL;C)$ can be solved in polynomial time.
 In the formulation of the algorithm, we need the following concept which originates from Bodirsky \& Mueller~\cite{phylo-long}.

 \begin{definition} Let $\Phi$ be an affine Horn formula.
 Then the \emph{split problem $\Psi$ for $\Phi$} is the Boolean constraint satisfaction problem on the same variables as $\Phi$ which contains for each conjunct of $\Phi$ of the form $\phi_R(z_1,\dots,z_k)$ the (affine) Boolean constraint $R(x_1,\dots,x_n)$. \end{definition}